 Varicose Vein Treatment: Ablation

-Ablation is the removal or destruction of tissue.
+Ablation is the removal or destruction of the vein wall tissue.
 Varicose veins are ablated in three major ways: thermal ablation, chemical ablation (sclerotherapy), and surgical removal.
 KEEP IN MIND WHEN SEEKING VARICOSE VEIN TREATMENT: Just treating the veins you see at the surface of the skin is not an effective treatment, you have to treat the underlying problem similar to removing a dandelion.

 Thermal Ablation: Endovenous Laser Treatment (EVLT)

 Endovenous laser therapy allows for treatment of varicose veins without a hospital stay.
 EVLT is also a great option because there is no scarring, few or no side effects and a speedy recovery from the treatment.
 The laser essentially heats the varicose vein, scars it and forces it to close.
 Your body will quickly reroute blood to other veins nearby.
 The closed varicose vein will scar down to something as fine as a piece of hair and not be visible under ultrasound six months after varicose vein treatment.